careweather/oneil/README.md

 True
 ```

-The following interpreter commands are reserved.
+The following CLI commands are reserved.
 If you use one of them as an ID in your model, you won't be able to query that ID, because Oneil will prefer the command.

 ### Tree